sunpy/sunpy.org/README.md

 This will build a collection of html pages under `build/html` and you can open the `index.html` using your browser of choice.

+## Creating a PR

+When you are happy with any changes you have made to the website.
+We reccomend building the website and making sure that everything is building fine.
+You should see these specfic warnings.

 ## Creating a Blog Post

 Blog posts can be added by creating a new text file in the _posts/<current year> directory.